htjb/blog-website/posts/20251021_makingThisWebsite.md

 I'm also keen to explore frameworks like Reach.js and see if they can help improve the design and user experience.

 It would be fun to add a feature where users can change the highlight colour as well.
 I think this can be done with CSS variables, but I need to play with it a bit.

+I'd also quite like to add a button to the website that takes users back to the top of the page.
+I think this would be particularly useful on mobile where the navigation bars position is fixed at the top of the site.

 If you have any feature suggestions or advice please get in touch or open an issue on the website's GitHub [repo](https://github.com/htjb/blog-website).
 Thanks for reading to the end of this very long post!
 There is a lot more I could have said about building this website, but I tried to highlight some of the interesting challenges that were faced and the decisions that had to be made.
 I enjoyed playing around with JavaScript, CSS and HTML, and I am continuing to play with them to build other projects!